Register | Login | Contact Us

 Kids & Teens

 Our Club Mariner program is designed for age groups 5-8, 9-12 and 13-17, and is supervised by specially trained counsellors.
 Club Mariner is available on select sailings only.
 Please ask your travel professional for details.
-Guests under the age of 16 are not permitted in the Spa or Fitness Centre.
+Guests under the age of 16 are not permitted in the Spa or Fitness Center.